stevo12/dogs/README.md

 # dogs

 I've opted for a MVVM+ approach with Clean Architecture.
-I've decided to use OrbitMvi library because due to its structured and simple components
+I've decided to use OrbitMvi library due to its structured and simple components

 This approach is modular and easy to use.
 Plug & Play.